Razgrad Province: Demographics

-The following table represents the change of the population in the province after World War II.
-Since 1992 the former municipality of Senovo has been detached from the Razgrad Province and the numbers in the table reflect this separation:
+Since 1992 the former municipality of Senovo has been detached from the Razgrad Province and population changes in the table reflect this separation.

 Ethnic groups

 The population of Razgrad Province is ethnically mixed, with a slight Turkish majority.

 According to the 2001 census, the main ethnic group are the Bulgarians (67,069), the Turks (71,963) and the Roma (8,733).